yieldprotocol/variable-rate-audit-parth-15/Readme.md

 2. [VRCauldron](./src/variable/VRCauldron.sol) - The contract that handles the accounting.
 3. [VRWitch](./src/variable/VRWitch.sol) - The contract that handles the liquidation.
 4. [VYToken](./src/variable/VYToken.sol) - The contract that handles the tokenization of the loan.
-5. [Join](./src/Join.sol)(not in scope) - The contract that holds the collateral & lent assets.
+5. [VariableInterestRateOracle](./src/oracles/VariableInterestRateOracle.sol) - The contract that determines the interest rate of the base for borrowing or lending.
-6. [VariableInterestRateOracle](./src/oracles/VariableInterestRateOracle.sol) - The contract that determines the interest rate of the base.
+6. [Join](./src/Join.sol)(not in scope) - The contract that holds the collateral & lent assets.

 ---